Optimal Allocation of Limited Funds in Quadratic Funding: The mechanism

-} One of the most notorious characteristics of QF is that it is able to solve the planner's problem in a decentralized way.
+} One of the most notorious characteristics of QF is that this mechanism is able to solve the planner's problem in a decentralized way.
 Even a benevolent, efficient social planner, will face the problem of knowing the preferences of the community.
 By allowing the community to signal their preferences, there seems to be an obvious advantage for a decentralized arrangement.

+Buterin, Hitzig, and Weyl (2019) (BHW) show that, when there are no limits on matching funds, the decentralized allocation achieves the socially efficient allocation.
+In a more realistic, limited funds scenario, a question of interest is whether this mechanism achieves an socially optimal allocation of limited funds.
+In the variation of the mechanism we have proposed here, we have shown that this is the case.

-On the other side, here we have assumed full information, but a decentralized arrangement as the one that we have examined here, might face some coordination problems related to available information.
+It is worth mentioning that here we have assumed full information, but a decentralized arrangement as the one that we have examined here, might face some coordination problems related to available information.
 An individual contributor invests on the basis of the contributions that have been made by others, and their expectation on the final distribution of the matching pool.
 Therefore such a contributor needs to learn about the preferences of the community as they evaluate when and how much to contribute.

 With limited matching funds (in a realistic, limited-information case), some contributions could have the unpleasant return of increasing the public good of interest in less than the money invested.
 This seems to imply that having information on the preferences of the community will be even more valuable in this case.
 Also, with limited funds, the mechanism has an auction flavor, where the cost of reallocating funds increases as the round progresses.